protectai/Snaike-MLflow/README.md

 MLflow: Platform for the machine learning lifecycle

+CVE-2023-1177 is an LFI/RFI vulnerability in MLflow <2.2.1 exploitable with the MLFIflow tool.
+It allows an unauthenticated, remote attacker to read arbitrary files such as SSH and AWS keys as well as remote files.
+MLflow is vulnerable to this out of the box with any configuration and requires no prerequisite knowledge or user interaction.
+Additionally, because MLflow has no method of authorization or authetication, anyone with access to the server can download the models and artifacts of other users.
+DLflow exploits this by asynchronously downloading all artifacts from all users.
+CVE-2023-1177-scanner is a remote tool for scanning MLflow server for the vulnerability.

 ## CVE-2023-1177-scanner
 A tool for scanning MLflow servers for the LFI/RFI vulnerability CVE-2023-1177.
 See CVE-2023-1177-scanner/README.md for more information.